-George cleared his evaluation with a 43% success rate and a 1:3.7 risk/reward ratio, targeting earnings-driven large caps with opening range breakouts and VWAP reversions.
+George cleared his evaluation with a 43% success rate and a 1:3.7 risk-to-reward ratio, targeting earnings-driven large caps with opening-range breakouts and VWAP reversions.

 Will you be Trade The Pool’s next funded trader?